 Working culture and life

-Weil is an incredibly friendly firm and it prides itself on having a relaxed, open-door policy.
-Due to the nature of the transactions the firm work on, both in terms of complexity and timing, trainees and junior lawyers have the opportunity to take on a high level of responsibility and get involved as an active part of the deal team.
-This will involve drafting documentation, dealing directly with the lawyers representing the other parties, instructing overseas counsel and significant client contact from day one.
+Due to the nature of banking and finance transactions, both in terms of complexity and timing, trainees and junior lawyers have the opportunity to take on a high level of responsibility and get involved as an active part of the deal team.
+This may involve drafting documentation, dealing directly with the lawyers representing the other parties, instructing overseas counsel and significant client contact from day one.

 One of the best things about being a banking lawyer is that there is no such thing as a typical day: you could find yourself attending a kick-off meeting to discuss a new deal with a client, drafting documents and participating in conference calls with local and overseas lawyers on an ongoing matter, heading to a client’s offices to obtain signatures to close a deal, researching a point of law to address a particularly complex or new legal problem, or preparing a client pitch for new business for the firm – the list is endless!
 The work is very varied and therefore a flexible attitude, willingness to learn and enthusiasm for participating are absolutely essential in order to thrive in an area of law that can require long and intense but rewarding hours.